 Apart from the obvious culinary impact, food walks are a great way to meet like-minded people.
-I know of quite a few good friendships that have developed within groups of people who didn’t know one another from Adam, the common thread being a love of good food.
+I know of quite a few good friendships that have developed within groups of people who didn’t know one another from Adam, the common thread being a lover of good food.
 Food walks have greatly enriched my knowledge of Delhi as a city.
 Exposed me to different types of food and brought me into touch with some very nice people.
 So much so, that I eagerly look forward to every food walk.

 Recommend you to read the following travel blog on Places to visit in Delhi.